 The next stage was to perform the songs as a 'dress rehearsal' at Alaksa Rehearsal Studios in Waterloo, so he could hear the basic arrangements and plan the order of recording.
 We had already connected with the horn section, meeting Stewart Prosser the trumpet player of Rye & The Quarter Boys,

-who were selling records alongside Squire records in Carnaby Street, and they came along to the rehearsal sessions to finalise horn parts on their four songs; ‘Jesamine', 'You Don’t See Me’, ‘Stop That Girl’, and ‘Get Smart!’.
+who were selling records alongside Squire records in Carnaby Street, and they came along to the rehearsal sessions to finalise horn parts on their five songs; 'The Life', ‘Jesamine', 'You Don’t See Me’, ‘Stop That Girl’, and ‘Get Smart!’.

 So a lot of the ingredients, and the overall sonic idea for the album was already in place when we entered Aosis Studios, a large 24-track studio in London’s Chalk Farm, situated in the original Chappell piano building, on December 1982 for a fourteen day ‘lock-out’ session to record the backing tracks, vocal and horn parts.